takashibinns/tableau-cloudformation-sample/README.md

 You can add tags to the role if needed, but otherwise just click next to review.
 The last page will ask you to give this role a name, then click the create button.
 You will need the name of your iam-role for the cloudformation template.

 ### S3 Bucket
 We need a place to store our Tableau Server backups, and the best place to do this is in S3.
 You can either use an existing bucket, or create a new bucket.
 Either way, search AWS for __S3__ and create a folder within your bucket to store your backups.
 You will need this backup folder path as well as the bucket name for the cloudformation template.

+In order to perform the first restore, you will need a [tsbak](https://help.tableau.com/current/server/en-us/db_backup.htm#create-a-backup-using-the-tsm-command-line-interface-cli) and [settings config](https://help.tableau.com/current/server/en-us/cli_settings_tsm.htm#TSMExport) file in this bucket.
+The tsbak file can have any name as long as it has the ".tsbak" extension, and the settings config file must end with "settings.json".

 An optional setting within S3 is to set a management rule for automatically cleaning up old backups.
 You can use a _lifecycle rule_ to automatically delete objects older than _x_ days.
 ![Image of S3 lifecycle rule](/screenshots/s3.png)